fluidattacks/makes-example/README.md

 ## Concepts

-Having a **basic** understanding of the following concepts will probably make this example much easier to grasp.
+Having a **basic** understanding of the following concepts will probably make this example much easier to grasp:

-1. Continuous Integration and Delivery
+- Continuous integration and delivery
-1. Containers
+- Containers
-1. Application dependencies
+- Application dependencies
-1. Shell scripting
+- Shell scripting
-1. Linters and formatters
+- Linters and formatters

-Additionally, we will be giving a **very brief** introduction to
+Below, we give a **very brief** introduction to

-1. [Nix][NIX]
+1. [Nix][NIX] and
 1. [Nixpkgs][NIXPKGS]

 as they are foundational components of [Makes][MAKES].